 - They also regulate the entry qualifications into the various professions.

-Weapon that can be used by a trade union during a trade dispute
+The weapon that can be used by a trade union during a trade dispute

 - Collective bargaining: In this method, representatives of the union and employers will meet to negotiate or deliberate on issues affecting the workers.